hwi0lee/hwi0lee.github.io/index.md

 ## About Me

+Hi, I’m Hwiyeong Lee, a second-year M.S. student in Artificial Intelligence Semiconductor Engineering at Hanyang University, supervised by Prof. [Taeuk Kim](http://galsang.github.io) and affiliated with the [HYU NLP Lab](https://sites.google.com/view/hyu-nlp/home).
+Previously, I began my research career in my fourth undergraduate year under the supervision of Prof. [Sangheum Hwang](https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0) at Seoul National University of Science and Technology.

+## Research Interests

-Hi, I’m Hwiyeong Lee, a second-year M.S. student in Artificial Intelligence Semiconductor Engineering at Hanyang University.
-My research explores on how LLMs learn and process knowledge, and more importantly, how we can manipulate it post hoc. <br>
+My research explores on how LLMs learn and process knowledge, and more importantly, how we can manipulate it post hoc.
 Specifically, I approach LLMs as objects of scientific study, aided by the emerging line of work in the field of **Mechanistic Interpretability** to peel back the curtain on their inner workings.
 In the end, I aim to solve practical challenges like **Knowledge Editing** and **Unlearning** through a clear understanding of how LLMs operate.

-## Research Interests

-- Mechanistic Interpretability
-- Model Editing
-- Knowledge Unlearning

 ## News